LogtalkDotOrg/logtalk3/integration/NOTES.md

 omitting the `.sh` extension.

-The first run of the XSB (and possibly of the JIProlog) integration scripts must be made by an user with administrative rights.
+The first run of the XSB (and possibly of the JIProlog) integration scripts must be made by a user with administrative rights.
 On POSIX systems, run them once as root or using `sudo`.
 In Windows systems, the first run of the XSB integration shortcuts must be made from an administrative account (right-click on the shortcut and select the "Run as administrator" option).